Dare to dazzle? Cobia recipes are your key to sensational, show-stopping dishes that taste as good as they look!

 Instructions

-- Season the cobia fillets with chili powder, cumin, and salt.
+- Season fillets with chili powder, cumin, and salt.

-- Heat olive oil in a skillet over medium heat.
-Cook the fillets for 3-4 minutes per side until flaky.
+- Heat olive oil in a skillet over medium.
+Cook fillets 3-4 minutes per side till flaky.

-- Warm the tortillas in a dry skillet or microwave.
+- Warm tortillas in a dry skillet or microwave.

-- Break the fillets into chunks and place them on the tortillas.
-Top with fresh salsa and cilantro.
+- Break fillets into chunks.
+Put on tortillas.
+Top with salsa and cilantro.

-“Tacos and cobia are a match made in foodie heaven—spicy, fresh, and so satisfying!” 🌮🔥
+“Tacos and cobia?
+Foodie heaven—spicy, fresh, and so satisfying.”

 Common Problems and How to Avoid Them When Cooking Cobia